bbrrck/bbrrck.github.io/teaching/geo-num-2017/tp3.md

         \end{align}
     </span>

 Be careful with the indices!
-Here I've expressed the point at depth $r$ in terms of the points at depth $r-1$;
-that is why there is the $r-1$ everywhere in the formula.
+Here we have expressed a point at depth $r$ in terms of points at depth $r-1$ -- that is why there is the $r-1$ everywhere in the formula.

-(It becomes much more elegant if we express $r+1$ in terms of $r$.)
-This might be a bit annoying, but I think it's also more practical for the implementation.
+This might be a bit annoying, but I think it's also more practical for the recursive implementation.
+(The formula becomes much more elegant if we express level $r+1$ in terms of level $r$.)

 {:.img2grid}
 ![spiral1](/assets/geo-num-2016/spiral_B.png)